pepstock-org/Charba/readme.md

  * add `usePointStyle` property to `Tooltips` class for options and configuration.
  * add `boxWidth` and `boxHeight` properties to `Tooltips` options and configuration classes.
  * improve the tooltip callbacks management providing the right defaults.
+ * add `borderWidth`, `borderRadius` and `borderDash` properties to `TooltipLabelColor` item in order to improve the customization of tooltips by the callback.
  * add `title` property to `Legend` options and configuration classes in order to manage a title on legend
  * add `maxWidth` and `maxHeight` properties to `Legend` options and configuration.
  * add `boxHeight` property to `LegendLabels` options and configuration classes.